bkase/slides/composable-caching-swift/slides.md

 ### Illusion of correctness

 * Clean abstractions provide an _illusion_ that everything is nice
-* <!-- .element: class="fragment" data-fragment-index="1" --> But the abstraction abstracts over something! <!-- .element: class="fragment" data-fragment-index="1" -->
+* <!-- .element: class="fragment" data-fragment-index="1" --> When using some black box `.magic()`, you can't just assume it's perfect <!-- .element: class="fragment" data-fragment-index="1" -->
 * <!-- .element: class="fragment" data-fragment-index="2" --> Composition _hides_ the provenance, but sometimes that provenance is _exactly_ where you need to look! <!-- .element: class="fragment" data-fragment-index="2" -->

+Note: Now that we've fixed the bugs...

 !!!